 The largest local IT companies in Russia in 2019, according to TAdviser, a Russian IT-focused media outlet.

-Best Prospects: Cloud Computing, Artificial Intelligence, industrial IoT, Virtual Reality, Telemedicine.Trade Events>
+Best Prospects: Cloud Computing, Artificial Intelligence, Internet of Things, Virtual Reality, Big Data, Telemedicine.

 Integrated Systems Russia (Audio Visual Equipment)